jgarivera/the-confident-spring-professional/02-my-bank/README.md

 # my-bank

-An exercise to create mock bank Java servlet application.
+An exercise to create a mock bank Java servlet application.

 It uses an embedded Tomcat server and Jackson to parse JSON data from HTTP requests.